One dimensional energy cascades in a fractional quasilinear NLS: Introduction

+This normal form is significantly different from the one of Berti-Delort \cite{BD} and of \cite{FI, BFP, BFF, BMM, MMS}, where the symbol of the paradifferential operator has {\em constant} coefficients (at least at low homogeneity).
+It is also very different from the normal form of \cite{CKSTT}: indeed the nonlinear vector field in \eqref{eq.intro00} is {\em not Birkhoff-resonant}, since the main term $\Opbw{ \im \la \und \tV \ra(u(t);x) \xi } w$ has phases of oscillations given by

-A second point of interest is that the paradifferential operator $\Opbw{{(\tJ_1+\fv(x ))} \xi }\zeta$ is not Birkhoff-resonant, but only quasi-resonant.
-In principle it might be eliminated by a (formal) Birkhoff normal form procedure, but the required transformation is unbounded and not well defined in $H^s$, due to the quasi-linear nature of the problem.
-Consequently, in equation \eqref{eq:main} energy cascades are due to quasi-resonant interactions rather than exact resonances; this is reminiscent, in wave turbulence, to the fact that are quasi-resonances (rather than resonances) to play a fundamental role in the rigorous derivation of the wave kinetic equation \cite{DH}.
+in principle it might be eliminated by a (formal) Birkhoff normal form procedure, but the required transformation is unbounded and not well defined in $H^s$, due to the quasi-linear nature of the problem.
+Actually, it will be exactly this term to drive the instability: energy cascades are due to quasi-resonant interactions rather than exact resonances; this is reminiscent, in wave turbulence, to the fact that are quasi-resonances (rather than resonances) to play a fundamental role in the rigorous derivation of the wave kinetic equation \cite{DH}.

-A final point of interest, which has been a main motivation for the choice of \eqref{eq:main}, is that important equations coming from fluids have a nonlinear transport term and a sublinear dispersion relation, such as the pure-gravity water waves equations which, in an appropriate complex variable $u$, read (see e.g. \cite{BFP})

-with $V(u;x)$ a real function and $R(u)$ a smoothing remainder.
-This form is also the one that we obtain from \eqref{eq:main} after paralinearizing (of course with different symbols and smoothing remainders) and in case $\alpha=\frac12$, see Lemma \ref{U.para}.